rociogarrido/rociogarrido/README.md

 <h3 align="left">About me:</h3>

+<p align="left">Welcome to my GitHub!
+I'm Rocío, an Spanish Teacher who's transitioning out of the classroom and into de world of Web Development.
+Through self-study and enrolling a coding bootcamp at Adalab, I am building a solid foundation in both frontend and backend technologies and languages. </p>

 - 🔭 I’m currently working on my portfolio

 - 🌱 I’m currently learning ReactJS and always learning JavaScript